-SIPPO Indonesia collaborates with GRI to conduct ToT training to BSOs for Sustainability Reporting or sustainability company profile development.
-The training is designed for BSO to increase their services independently for their members or companies to enter global value chain by assisting them developing a professional tailor-made company profile which is included sustainability practices that have been done by the companies in order to meet buyer requirements
+SIPPO Indonesia collaborates with GRI to conduct ToT trainings for BSOs to support them in Sustainability Reporting or sustainability company profile development.
+The training is designed for BSOs to improve the services for their members or companies so that they can better connect to the global values chain.
+The ToT trainings provide tools for a professional and tailor-made company profile which includes sustainability practices that have already been prepared by the companies to meet their customers' needs.

 To implement meso-level approach and mandate, SIPPO has been collaborating with four Business Support Organizations (BSOs) since April 2017.
 With conclusion of the current mandate at the end of 2020, SIPPO Program and donor seek to understand BSOs' perception on the current mandate, while also looking at possible additional onboarding of several BSOs for the next mandate period.

 Indonesia Light Wood Association (ILWA) and Ministry of Trade (MoT) which were supported by SIPPO successfully conducted Indonesia Lightwood Pavilion at Trade Expo Indonesia (TEI) from 16 to 20 October 2019 in Jakarta.
 At this opportunity, ILWA and MoT have facilitated and promoted four ILWA members and they exhibited the latest products innovation from plywood, blockboard, panel decorative and paper impregnation